 Butler's recommended packing list can be found here and more information on the move-in process will be emailed to you.

 All new students, including first-year, transfer, and commuter students are required to take part in Orientation.
-Orientation for incoming students beginning classes in January will consist of an online New Student Orientation Canvas Course and virtual synchronous opportunities.
+Orientation for incoming students beginning classes in January will consist of an online New Student Orientation Canvas Course.

 Spring New Student Orientation Canvas Course

 Prior to a student’s orientation period, all new students must complete a series of online Orientation modules.
-These modules include academic resources; campus life resources; diversity, equity, and inclusion training modules; AlcoholEdu; and information about COVID-19 safety procedures on campus.
-Students will receive a separate email invitation in early January to complete the “U Got This!” course, as part of our comprehensive approach to sexual and relationship misconduct response and prevention.
+These modules include academic resources; campus life resources; diversity, equity, and inclusion training modules; and AlcoholEdu.
+Students will gain access to AlcoholEdu part 1 on December 20, 2021 and must complete the module by January 7, 2022.
+Students will receive a separate email invitation on Tuesday, January 4, 2022 to complete the “U Got This!” course, as part of our comprehensive approach to sexual and relationship misconduct response and prevention.